recallai/sample-apps/verify_requests_from_recall/README.md

 ./run.sh
 ```

-This will create a bot and paste the response in the terminal
+This will create a bot and paste the response in the terminal.

 #### Option B: Using curl